AxonIQ/reference-guide/part-ii-domain-logic/command-model.md

 ## Spawning a new Aggregate

-New Aggregate can be created by issuing a creation command, can be created from a Event Handling Component (Saga or Event Processor), again by issuing a creation command, but in some cases it can be created from an Aggregate.
-Prior to version 3.3, this had to be orchestrated via Event Handling Component.
-Version 3.3 introduces a functionality to create a new Aggregate from an Aggregate. `AggregateLifecycle` introduces static method `createNew`.
+Instantiating new Aggregates is done by issuing a creation command, which for example might originate from an Event Handling Component (Saga or Event Processor).
+But in some cases it might be beneficial to create an Aggregate from another Aggregate.
+Prior to version 3.3, instantiating an Aggregate as a follow up form another Aggregate had to be orchestrated via an Event Handling Component.
+Version 3.3 introduces functionality to create a new Aggregate from another Aggregate.
+To this end, the `AggregateLifecycle` introduces the static method `createNew()`.

 Consider a case where you have `AggregateA` defined like this: